-If your find your website is not being listed here, then you would need to reconnect your website with the Rank Math account.
-To do so, head over to Rank Math > Dashboard > Help and then click Disconnect Account as shown below.
+If you find your website is not listed here, then you would need to reconnect your website with the Rank Math account.
+To do so, head over to Rank Math > Dashboard > Help and then click Disconnect Account, as shown below.

 Now you’ll be able to connect your account with Rank Math once again by clicking the Connect Now button and following the on-screen instructions.